nyarly/blog/_drafts/application-and-libraries-a-pattern.md

 Then we look at the dependencies of those libraries and collect them into the list.
 We keep doing this until we don't add any more libraries to the list.
-Finally, we determine which version(s) of each library we'll be use.
+Finally, we determine which version of each library we'll be use.
 The resulting complete list
 of libraries and their versions is the resolved dependencies of the application.

+Every library used within an application
+(directly or indirectly)
+one version.

 # A Pattern